Housing prices to rise on increasing input cost: Industry players | Business

 - India

-India's residential market will witness growth in the coming years on rising demand while housing prices are expected to appreciate on account of increased input costs, according to industry experts.
+India's residential market will witness growth in the coming years on rising demand while housing prices are expected to appreciate on account of increasing input costs, according to industry experts.

 Participating in a CII-Anarock webinar on Friday, real estate developers and consultants said they were surprised with strong recovery in housing sales both after the first and the second wave of COVID.